cuplv/TraceRunner/autoTracer/README.md

 This sub-repository contains the following:

   * examples - Folder containing test apps with example auto tracer scripts
+  * launch.py - Script that runs the test app for manual trace collection
   * autoInstrument.py - Script that instruments the test app and resigns both the test app APK and auto tracer APK
-  * autoLaunch.py - Script that runs the test app with the auto tracer script
+  * autoLaunch.py - Script that runs the test app with the auto tracer scripts
-  * launch.py - Script that runs the test app for manual trace collection
+  * autoChain.py - Top-level script that optionally starts an emulator, and runs all auto test scripts specified in tracerConfig.ini

 Instructions
 ============

-TODO
+Once setup correctly, all you need to do to generate all traces is to run:

+> python autoChain.py

+TODO: Setup & Install instructions